alisianoi/borg-systemd/README.md

 1. Initialize a borg repo:

 ```
-borg init --encryption none ~/Backups/borg/hostname-username-topic
+borg init --encryption none ~/Backups/borg/host-user-repo
 ```

-2. Use a custom `borg-backup-topic.{service,timer}` pair of scripts to set up *what* to back up and how often.
+2. Use a custom `borg-backup-topic.{service,timer}` pair of scripts to set up *what* to back up and *how* often.
 Then copy/enable/start them:

 ```
 sudo cp borg-backup-topic.service /etc/systemd/user